Rectal Prolapse in Children

 What increases my child's risk for a rectal prolapse?

-- An infection in your child's bowel can cause his rectum to swell and move down through his anus.
+- An infection in your child's bowel can cause his or her rectum to swell and move down through his or her anus.
 Infection may be caused by parasites or bacteria.

 - Constipation may cause your child to push too hard during a bowel movement.
 The pressure from pushing may cause the rectum to come through the anus.